Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations: A model of coherent states

 Next, we examine the occupation probability of quark states, see Fig.\ref{fig:fq_lam} for the $\Lambda=0.2$ GeV case.
 One can readily see that $\sim 50\%$ of the $k=0$ states are occupied at $n_B=0.5n_0$, and $\sim 100\%$ at $n_B =4n_0$.
 At $n_B=0.5n_0$, one can see the Gaussian shape, but at higher density the shape is deformed.
 The growth rate of the occupation probability becomes smaller for low momentum states, and then states with higher momenta grow more substantially instead.
 To see this trend more clearly, we examine the ratio \beq f_q(k)/f_q^{\rm ideal} (k)\,, \eeq where $f_q^{\rm ideal}$ is estimated by the expression of Eq.(\ref{eq:dilute_fq}).
 The result is shown in Fig.\ref{fig:fq_phi2_lam}.
 If we neglect the composite nature of baryons, the ratio remains $1$ for all momenta.
-As density increases, the low momentum part of the Gaussian shape is dropped off due to the quark Pauli blocking effect, and instead the higher momentum part, which is less affected by the preoccupied states, gets enhanced.
+As density increases, the low momentum part of the ratio drops as the quark Pauli blocking effect tempers the growth in $f_q$, and instead the higher momentum part in $f_q$ is increased more than in $f_q^{\rm ideal}$, leaving substantial enhancement in the ratio $f_q/f_q^{\rm ideal}$ at high momenta.
 At $n_B\simeq 0.5n_0$, the occupation probability is considerably modified from the ideal gas limit.

 Finally we examine a diquark amplitude $d_{\vk}$ which is dimensionless (Fig.\ref{fig:di_lam}).
 From Eqs.(\ref{eq:di_dilute}) and (\ref{eq:di_dense}), its size is determined by the product of $\Phi_{\vk}$ and $1-f_\vq$.
 For a large $k$, $\Phi_{\vk}$ becomes small but $1-f_{\vq} \simeq 1$.
 For a small $k$, $\Phi_{\vk}$ is large but $1-f_{\vq}$ can be small at large $n_B$.
-Hence, $d_{\vk}$ should take the maximum near the Fermi surface, and this behavior can be seen in Fig.\ref{fig:di_lam}.
+Hence, $d_{\vk}$ should take the maximum near the Fermi surface, as clearly seen in Fig.\ref{fig:di_lam}.